imarc/handbook/frontend.markdown

 **Traditional Scale** – 6, 7, 8, 9, 10, 11, 12, 14, **16**, 18, 21, 24, 36, 48, 60, 72

 More information on [typographic scales](http://lamb.cc/typograph/).

-### Font Stacks

-Specify font families using font stacks.
-This provides appropriate fall-back fonts to handle when a specified font may not be available.

-Default **serif** font stack:

-font-family: Constantia, Lucida, Georgia, serif;

-Default **sans-serif** font stack:

-font-family: "Helvetica Neue", Helvetica, Arial, sans-serif;

-Include a generic font family such as `serif`, `sans-serif`, `cursive`, `fantasy`, or `monospace`.
-This provides a fallback in case all other fonts in the stack are unavailable.

 ### Enhanced Facebook Meta